mashh-lab/mcp-agent-proxy/README.md

 **The entire proxy exposes just 4 MCP tools:**

-- `listMastraAgents` - Discover what's available across all configured servers
+- `listAgents` - Discover what's available across all configured servers
-- `callMastraAgent` - Call any agent anywhere, gracefully handling conflicting agent names across multiple servers
+- `callAgent` - Call any agent anywhere, gracefully handling conflicting agent names across multiple servers
-- `learnMastraServer` - Dynamically learn about new Mastra servers at runtime
+- `connectServer` - Dynamically connect to new Mastra servers at runtime
-- `forgetMastraServer` - Remove dynamically learned servers from the proxy
+- `disconnectServer` - Remove dynamically connected servers from the proxy

 **That's it.** No complex protocols.
 No rigid schemas.
 No predefined workflows.